Assessment date: 2026-03-25 · Hover over a card to see the underlying risk development

 Hover for details

-tariff uncertainty HIGH
+US tariff escalation HIGH

 EU exporters could face restored or higher US tariff rates by August 2026.